mozilla/uniffi-rs/docs/manual/src/internals/rendering_foreign_bindings.md

     example, at one point the logic to lift/lower a type lived in the Rust code as a function that generated the expression in the foreign language.
 However, it was not clear at all how to make this work for external types, it would probably require parsing multiple UDL files and managing multiple ComponentInterfaces.
-Putting the logic to lift/lower the type in the `FFIConverter` class simplifies this, because we can import the external `FFIConverter` class and use that.
-We only need to know the name of the `FFIConverter` class which is a simpler task.
+Putting the logic to lift/lower the type in the `FfiConverter` class simplifies this, because we can import the external `FfiConverter` class and use that.
+We only need to know the name of the `FfiConverter` class which is a simpler task.

 ## Askama extensions